Telemann Viola Concerto: Transcribed for Cello

 ACCOMPANIMENTS

-The piano accompaniment for the D-major version was copied from an existing public-domain edition and probably would benefit from some more simplification and improvements in harmonisation.
+The piano accompaniment sheet music part for the D-major version was copied from an existing public-domain edition and probably would benefit from some more simplification and improvements in harmonisation.
 The orchestral parts were copied and transposed from an original manuscript on imslp.org.
 The original-key sheet music accompaniments (keyboard reduction and string orchestra parts) are available on imslp.org.
-The play-along audio recordings of the accompaniments offered here are also available on Youtube.
-Many thanks to the pianist Malika Baimagambetova and the “Piano Accompaniment” Youtube channel.
+The piano play-along audio recordings of the accompaniments offered here are also available on Youtube, with thanks to the pianist Malika Baimagambetova and her “Piano Accompaniment” YouTube channel.
 Be aware that in the high notes of bar 46 of the second movement we will need to play the natural note instead of Telemann’s (or the copyist Graupner’s) sharp.

 Orchestral Parts (D Major):